(This story has been updated to include photos and information from Father Daniel Morrison's first Mass.)

 Father Nicholas Morrison added, “We’re equally as proud of our other siblings who are seeking to do the Lord’s will in these other states of life.”

-Deacon Daniel Morrison noted how his parents and his brothers and sisters have a special devotion to Mary.
+Father Daniel Morrison noted how his parents and his brothers and sisters have a special devotion to Mary.
 While the Morrison children were growing up, their parents led them in praying a family rosary at bedtime.
 Later, several pivotal events in the vocation lives of the Morrison siblings happened on the feast day of the Immaculate Heart of Mary, including Father James Morrison’s ordination to the priesthood and then-Deacon Nicholas Morrison’s ordination to the transitional diaconate on June 20, 2020.
 Their sister Anna Marie Bullis married her husband Connor on that feast day in 2022, and now they have a daughter Avila who is 2 and a baby son Fulton who was born in March.
-And Deacon Daniel Morrison was ordained to the transitional diaconate on that feast day last year.
+And then-Deacon Daniel Morrison was ordained to the transitional diaconate on that feast day last year.
 Later he learned that his parents had made a consecration to the Immaculate Heart of Mary after they had been married.

 All four Morrison brothers enjoy taking summer hiking trips together at National Parks.
 The brothers have hiked at Mammoth Cave in Kentucky, the Grand Canyon in Arizona, Yosemite National Park in California and Zion National Park in Utah.

-Deacon Daniel Morrison and Father Nicholas Morrison have joined their father and other cyclists in making 100-mile bike rides during the annual Ride for Vocations event in Maryland.
+Father Daniel Morrison and Father Nicholas Morrison have joined their father and other cyclists in making 100-mile bike rides during the annual Ride for Vocations event in Maryland.

-This past summer, Deacon Daniel Morrison was assigned to serve at St. Joseph’s Parish on Capitol Hill, on the same street a few blocks away from St. Peter’s Parish on Capitol Hill where his brother, Father Nicholas Morrison, serves as a parochial vicar, so they got to join each other for dinner, attend Washington Nationals games and walk to the National Mall together.
+This past summer, then-Deacon Daniel Morrison was assigned to serve at St. Joseph’s Parish on Capitol Hill, on the same street a few blocks away from St. Peter’s Parish on Capitol Hill where his brother, Father Nicholas Morrison, serves as a parochial vicar, so they got to join each other for dinner, attend Washington Nationals baseball games and walk to the National Mall together.
 “He could almost see my church from his church,” Father Nicholas Morrison said.